hvtanh07/pm-quan-ly-dai-ly/README.md

 A step by step to install

+## Running the tests

+Explain how to run the automated tests for this system, result, image of result

 ## Deployment

 Add additional notes about how to deploy this on a live system